Pre-Professional Certificate

 Sample Plan of Study

 The Pre-Professional (PP) Graduate Certificate Program provides advanced preparation in two core areas.
 The first is graduate-level coursework in subjects that are relevant to the medical school curriculum and that provide fundamental understanding of the function of the human body during normal and disease states.
-These include gross anatomy, neuro-anatomy, histology, physiology, biochemistry and pharmacology.
+These include gross anatomy, neuroanatomy, histology, physiology, biochemistry and pharmacology.
 Students must complete all 21 credit hours of course work as approved by the program’s oversight committee (i.e., Committee on Graduate Studies); there are no electives.
 The second core area involves preparation for the Medical College Admission Test (MCAT).
-In addition to the coursework, the plan of study includes a requirement to complete a preparatory (Kaplan) course for the MCAT and to take the MCAT.
-Non-credit activities will include workshops on applying to medical and osteopathic schools, enhancing learning skills, alternate healthcare professional and biomedical research careers as well as academic advising.
+In addition to the coursework, the plan of study includes a preparatory course for the MCAT.
+Non-credit activities will include workshops on applying to medical schools, enhancing learning skills, alternate healthcare professional and biomedical research careers, as well as academic advising.

 First Year